GloireIrenge/Hello-Microverse/README.md

 # Hello-Microverse
-A Hello Microverse small project
+A simple  Hello Microverse small project this project includes just few files: the stylesheet file, the html file and other coplementary files